Lawsuit Alleges That PayPal Diverted Donations To Different Charities

 The lawsuit was filed by Terry Kass and the nonprofit Friends for Health, on behalf of anyone else who was affected by the practice.

-Kass attempted to donate money to Friends for Health, and a number of other charities, the suit says, but only $100 of $3,250 actually went through to the organization of her choice.
+Kass attempted to donate money to Friends for Health and a number of other charities, the suit says, but only $100 of $3,250 actually went through to the organization of her choice.
 By chance, after talking to one intended recipient, a local legal aid clinic, she realized her donation was missing — and contacted PayPal repeatedly for an explanation.

 She was told multiple times that her donations were delivered, the suit says.
 Then a PayPal employee explained the need for the organizations to register for accounts, and said that otherwise the company would "redistribute these funds to similar charities."